The Diamond as Big as the Ritz

-The Diamond as Big as the Ritz is a novella by novelist F. Scott Fitzgerald.
+The Diamond as Big as the Ritz is a novella by F. Scott Fitzgerald.
 It was first published in the June 1922 issue of The Smart Set magazine, and was included in Fitzgerald's 1922 short story collection Tales of the Jazz Age.
 Much of the story is set in Montana, a setting that may have been inspired by the summer that Fitzgerald spent near White Sulphur Springs, Montana in 1915.

 Plot summary

 John T. Unger, a teenager from the Mississippi River town of Hades, is sent to a private boarding school near Boston.
 During the summer he visits the homes of his classmates, the majority of whom are from wealthy families.

 In the middle of his sophomore year, a young man named Percy Washington is placed in Unger's dorm.
 He rarely speaks, and when he does, it is only to Unger.
 Percy invites Unger to his home for the summer, the location of which he only states as being "in the West."
 Unger accepts.

 During the train ride Percy boasts that his father is "by far the richest man in the world", and boasts that his father "has a diamond bigger than the Ritz-Carlton Hotel."

 Unger later learns that he is in Montana, in the "only five square miles of land in the country that's never been surveyed," and Percy's boasts turn out to be true.

 Percy's ancestry traces back to both George Washington and Lord Baltimore.
 His grandfather, Fitz-Norman Culpepper Washington, decided to leave Virginia and head west with his slaves to enter the sheep and cattle ranching business.
 However, on his claim he discovered not only a diamond mine, but a mountain consisting of one solid diamond.

 Washington immediately finds himself in a quandary; the value of diamonds multiplied by the sheer number available for him to mine would make him the richest man ever to live, but, based on the economic law of supply, the sheer number of diamonds, if ever discovered by outsiders, would drive their value to near zero, thus making him a pauper.